almindor/mipidsi/docs/TROUBLESHOOTING.md

 ### Reset pin

-If using the reset pin it needs to be in *high* state in order for the display to operate.
-If it wasn't provided to the builder the user needs to ensure this is the case.
+The reset pin on all supported display controllers is active low, requiring it to be driven **high** in order for the display to operate.
+It is recommended to connect the reset pin to a GPIO pin and let this crate control the pin by passing it to the builder via the `reset_pin` method.
+If this isn't possible in the target application the user must make sure that the reset pin on the display controller is kept in the high state before `init` is called.

 ### Backlight pin